Hyperionicc/TheAmongUsFiles/README.md

 ## ⚠️ Note

 This repository is just for **logging and reference**.
-Please use the data responsibly.
+Please use the data responsibly and don't harrass anyone on this list, this data is meant to point out bad actors for Innersloth and for basic data analysis.